 Martin Luther King Jr. Blvd.

-About a year ago, the Fayetteville City Council voted unanimously to officially rename Sixth Street to Martin Luther King Jr. Boulevard in early 2009.
+The Fayetteville City Council in early 2009 voted unanimously to officially rename Sixth Street to Martin Luther King Jr. Boulevard.

 Business owners and anyone else with an address on the newly named stretch of road will continue to receive mail for both the old street name and the new one for the next year or so.